watercable76/data_analysis/README.md

 <p>&nbsp;</p>

 ## Purpose
-This python based project will explore a set of data, demonstrating the power and capability of matplotlib
+This python based project will explore a set of data, demostrating the ability to find certain data by using python to query and display important data.
-with the provided data.

 <p>&nbsp;</p>